Pectacius/MusicNoteToBuzzer/README.md

-# Music Score Generator for Buzzers on Arduino
+# Music Score Generator for Piezo Buzzer
 ## Description:
 Allows a music score to be played on an Arduino buzzer.
 Converts a music score to buzzer frequencies and duration.
 Music score is converted to the